Doomlazer/SCI-Scripts-for-SCICompanion-Compiling/README.md

 The game should now compile with no errors.

 Importing 997.voc is essential, becaue it was removed by Sierra before shipping the floppy version.
-I've recreated it from scratch, so there is the possibility human error.
-In fact, there are still several unidentifed names (used) in the file.
+I've recreated it from scratch, so there is the possibility of human error.
+In fact, there are still several unidentifed names (unused) in the file.

 The source code builds on the Sci-Scripts decompile of LB2, which generates thousands of erros if SCICompanion tries compiling it.
 Importing 997.voc removes all but a few issues which can be viewed in the commit history.

-Warning: Although the game compiles without error, there are still several crashes and other signifcant bugs that need to be fixed.

 SCICompanion
 https://scicompanion.com/